…to St. Matthew the Apostle Oriole Anglican Church!

 You are very welcome, no matter how you found yourself here.

-We are an Anglican church in Toronto that usually meets (but, not during COVID) every Sunday for services at 8:00 a.m. and 10:00 a.m., not very far from Fairview Mall and a two minute walk from the Don Mills Subway.
+We are an Anglican church in Toronto that usually meets (at this time with a limited capacity) every Sunday for services at 8:00 a.m. and 10:00 a.m., not very far from Fairview Mall and a two minute walk from the Don Mills Subway.

 Even though it is not our main entrance, you can get to us through our north parking lot on the South side of Sheppard Ave. just west of Don Mills Rd.
-Of course, our main entrance is 80 George Henry Blvd, where you’ll find our south parking lot.
+Of course, our main entrance is at 80 George Henry Blvd, where you’ll find our south parking lot.

 We encourage you to check our YouTube channel for our virtual services, and to email us or call us at 416-494-7020 if you are new or interested in getting connected.

 Anglicans believe that the central thing we do as Christians is to gather together for worship.
 At St. Matthew, our main opportunity to do so are the Sunday morning worship services.
 This is the main day of the week when members of our congregation come together as a community.
 We have an early Communion (sometimes called the Eucharist) Said Service (without music) at 8:00 a.m. that’s about 50 minutes long.
 Our 10:00 a.m. service is a Sung Service and goes for about 70 minutes.